skyfe79/Awesome/README.md

 - [deepseek-engineer](https://github.com/Doriandarko/deepseek-engineer) - A powerful coding assistant application that integrates with the DeepSeek API to process user conversations and generate structured JSON responses.
 Through an intuitive command-line interface, it can read local file contents, create new files, and apply diff edits to existing files in real time.
 - [NLWeb](https://github.com/nlweb-ai/NLWeb) - Main reference implementation for NLWeb, implemented in Python.
 - [manim-mcp-server](https://github.com/abhiemj/manim-mcp-server) - null
-- [pixeltable](https://github.com/pixeltable/pixeltable) - The unified multimodal backend for AI data apps.
+- [pixeltable](https://github.com/pixeltable/pixeltable) - The unified multimodal backend agents build with.
 Database, orchestration, and serving in one Python file.
 - [PocketFlow-Tutorial-Codebase-Knowledge](https://github.com/The-Pocket/PocketFlow-Tutorial-Codebase-Knowledge) - Pocket Flow: Codebase to Tutorial
 - [dia](https://github.com/nari-labs/dia) - A TTS model capable of generating ultra-realistic dialogue in one pass.
 - [beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.